Jakub-T-Nowak/ColorGame/README.md

 ## Description
 ```
 This project is a siple game.
 Rules:
-You're getting three numbers and have to gues (by clicking on correct rectangle) what color in RGB syntax they represent.
+You're getting three numbers and have to guess (by clicking on correct rectangle) what color in RGB syntax they represent.
 Hint RGB stands for Red Green Blue.
 ```